Adamant-im/AIPs/AIPS/aip-13.md

 requires: 3
 ---

-Storing public wallet addresses in the ADAMANT blockchain.
+Storing public non-ADM wallet addresses in the ADAMANT blockchain.

 ## Simple Summary

-Define a way to store wallet addresses (i.e. Ether, DOGE) in the blockchain.
+Define a way to store non-ADM wallet addresses (i.e. Ether, DOGE) in the blockchain.

 ## Abstract

 Transferring tokens in chats is one of essential ADAMANT features.
-It allows to send different external (not ADM) tokens to interlocutors without specifying any token addresses.
+It allows to send different external (non-ADM) tokens to interlocutors without specifying any token addresses.
 To make storing and sending tokens secure, only user has control over private keys for these tokens.
 See [ADAMANT Messenger: Secure ETH Transfers](https://medium.com/adamant-im/adamant-messenger-secure-eth-transfers-b27984a3ce05) for details.

-In chat payments are possible due to public wallet addresses, stored in blockchain, so any client app can fetch them and use as recepient in token's blockchain.
+In-chat payments are possible due to public wallet addresses stored in blockchain.
+Any client app can fetch user's wallet address and use it to send tokens in its own blockchain.
+E.g., to send Ethers to ADAMANT user U11977883563659338220 in chat, client app can fetch public record with ETH address of U11977883563659338220, and send correspondent transaction to Ethereum network.

 ## Specification